 Powder, which is simply ground husks, weighs 85% lighter than the husks.
 Therefore, if a recipe calls for 10 grams whole psyllium husk, add 8.5 grams psyllium powder.

-Also, psyllium comes in its natural state or blonde, much like the difference between using blanched or meal in almond flour recipes.
+Also, psyllium comes in its natural state or blonde.
 In its natural state, psyllium will give a dark, almost purplish color to baked goods.

 Therefore, use blonde or blanched powder.
 Unfortunately, they are not clearly labeled as such.
 Here are the psyllium husk powder and whole husk I typically buy.
 Purchase it online at Amazon, Vitacost, or in local health food stores.